halamkam/jh-errors/kubespawner/temp/notes.md

 - Kill the notebook spawn process (clean up all associated events).
 - Show a user-friendly error message.
 - Allow the user to try again.

-**Hint:**
-Check the pod logs for the singleuser notebook.
-Look for warning messages and pod state.

 ---